Famous Car Logos: Car Brand Logos, Names, and Meanings

 Different in design, some logos charm with their elegance, like the Aston Martin emblem, while others, like the Volvo emblem, appeal with their austere simplicity.
 The artistic essence embedded in each logo is irreplaceable; it serves as a magnet for potential customers and distinguishes one brand from another.

-Car Badges and Vehicle Emblems: an introduction
+Car Badges and Vehicle Emblems: An Introduction

 The most common emblems are rectilinear emblems symbolizing, for example, Ford’s famous blue oval.
 Such emblems are usually mounted on the grille, steering wheel, and rear of the car, which ensures their visibility from different sides.